gitter-lab/SINGE/README.md

 - *SINGE_Ranked_Edge_List.txt* - File with list of ranked edges according to their SINGE scores
 - *SINGE_Gene_Influence.txt* - File with list of genes ranked according to their SINGE influence.

+## Note on SINGE output for branching trajectories
+When running SINGE `v0.5.0` on a dataset with a branching trajectory (existence of matrix `branches` in `mat` file), the *SINGE_Ranked_Edge_List.txt* and *SINGE_Gene_Influence.txt* are calculated for the entire branching process by combining the results of the individual GLG tests from all branches.
+Alternatively, the user can store the individual GLG test results from each branch in a separate folder and call SINGE Aggregate to obtain branch specific network inference.

 ## Note on reproducibility
 The master branch of this repository may be unstable as new features are implemented.
 Use a versioned [release](https://github.com/gitter-lab/SINGE/releases) for stable data analysis.